 1. Not using a single platform for documentation

-One common mistake that MSPs and VARs make with documentation is tool sprawl — not using one purpose-built application for documentation.
+One common mistake MSPs and VARs make with documentation is tool sprawl – not using one purpose-built application.
 “Using a file server or a wiki can be overwhelming because you don’t know where to search,” says Cabral.
-He says a better approach is a tool that’s robust, yet flexible, allowing engineers to search and find what they’re looking for easily.
+He says a better approach is a robust yet flexible tool, allowing engineers to easily search and find what they’re looking for.

 2. Not providing your team with documentation guidelines

-If you left decisions about documentation up to ten members on your team, you’d probably have ten different ways of documenting information.
-Cabral says using a documentation platform can provide a mechanism for outlining what your organization needs to document.
+If you left IT documentation decisions to 10 team members, you’d probably have 10 different ways of documenting information.
+Cabral says using a documentation platform can provide a mechanism for outlining what your organization needs to capture.
 “Be it a VAR, MSP, or internal IT, we need to ensure that the essential IT resources are well documented for easy troubleshooting,” he says.
-You can find guidance on the IT Portal home page that can help you build a checklist of what to document, such as client contacts, domain registrars, customer sites, applications, devices, passwords, and agreements.
+You can find guidance on the IT Portal home page to help you build a checklist of what to document, such as client contacts, domain registrars, customer sites, applications, devices, passwords, and agreements.

 3. Not training your team